RPM-Outpost/libimobiledevice/README.md

 When a new commit is pushed to the libimobiledevice's repository, all you have to do is to run `create-packages.sh` again, and to install the RPM packages normally (ie with `sudo dnf install package-name.rpm`).
 This will update any old libimobiledevice's package.

 ## Supported distributions
 For now, only Fedora 24 is supported.
-It might work on other RPM-based distros.
+But it might work on other RPM-based distros.
+Let me know if it works for you!